Horizontal-org/Tella-website/docs/FAQ.md

 Yes, Tella is available on desktop, but for the moment can only be used to receive files.

-You can download Tella Desktop for Window, MacOS and Linux.
-TODO: Links to stores pending.
+You can download Tella Desktop for Windows, MacOS and Linux.
+TODO: Links to stores pending-waiting for release

 ### Do you offer a back-end or repository to store data? {#tella-web}